phillord/tawny-owl/docs/scripting.md

     ;; #<OWLOntologyImpl  [Axioms: 3 Logical Axioms: 0]>

-The practical upshot of all this is, while `doseq` has a slightly more complex syntax than `map`, it's better of to use this.
+The practical upshot of all this is, while `doseq` has a slightly more complex syntax than `map`, it's better to use this.
 If you use `map` or any of Clojure's lazy constructs, you need to use `doall` regularly.

 ## Extending